-- a) impairment of the quality of the natural environment for any use that can be made of it, - b) injury or damage to property or to plant or animal life, - c) harm or material discomfort to any person, - d) an adverse effect on the health of any person, - e) impairment of the safety of any person, - f) rendering any property or plant or animal life unfit for human use, - g) loss of enjoyment of normal use of property, and
+- a) impairment of the quality of the natural environment for any use that can be made of it, - b) injury or damage to property or to plant or animal life, - c) harm or material discomfort to any person, - d) an adverse effect on the health of any person, - e) impairment of the safety of any person, - f) rendering any property or plant or animal life unfit for human use, - g) loss of enjoyment of normal use of property, and h) interference with the normal conduct of business;

-When estimating contaminant concentrations at shorter averaging periods than an hour, 1-hour dispersion modelling results are quite often considered and a conversion factor to estimate a maximum concentration at the averaging period in question is applied (See Section 5.2).
+1 When estimating contaminant concentrations at shorter averaging periods than an hour, 1-hour dispersion modelling results are quite often considered and a conversion factor to estimate a maximum concentration at the averaging period in question is applied (See Section 5.2).
 Using this conversion factor, the equivalent 1-hour concentration can be calculated.